ventura-v/dio-bootcampo-ntt-data-python-challenge-1/README.md

-# Chalenge 1 - Make a bank system using Python
+# Challenge 1 - Make a bank system using Python
-First chalenge of DIO Bootcamp with NTT Data
+First challenge of DIO Bootcamp with NTT Data

 ## The Rules: